What is a convivial tool?

 After many doubts, and against the advice of friends whom I respect, I have chosen “convivial” as a technical term to designate a modern society of responsibly limited tools.

 I am aware that in English “convivial” now seeks the company of tipsy jollyness, which is distinct from that indicated by the OED and opposite to the austere meaning of modern “eutrapelia,” which I intend.
 By applying the term “convivial” to tools rather than to people, I hope to forestall confusion.

 I came across the book quite by accident.
-In 1988 I quit, in disgust, my job at Microsoft, and went to Europe.
+In 1988, bored and disgusted by “corporate tech”, I quit my job at Microsoft and went to Europe.
 When I returned to North America I stayed with a Canadian friend, at his parents’ house.
 His mom had a copy.
 (I wonder why – I should ask her.)
 I read it, enraptured.

 It forever changed my life.
 Since then I have not been able to see technology except through its lens.
 This made me a dour critic of technology; it prevented me from getting excited about things that excite others; it even, perhaps, prevented me from having a “career” in technology.
 I was (and am!) deeply, and almost unconsciously, philosophically opposed to most aspects and artifacts of technology.